odow/StochOptFormat/README.md

 - Q: MathOptFormat is too complicated.
 Why can't we use LP or MPS files?

-  A: Actually, its pretty easy to be writen and read by most programming languages; it is very general, easy to extend and compact.
-Please read Section 2 of [2] for details.
+  A: MathOptFormat can be read and writen y most programming languages.
+In addition, it is very general and easy to extend.
+Please read Section 2 of [2] for more details behind the design decisions behind MathOptFormat.

 - Q: You don't expect me to write these by hand do you?